 - Barishap

-- The Malay name for fennel.
+- The Malay name for fennel (Foeniculum vulgare).
 Barishap seeds look very much like cumin but are less elongated and fatter.
 The seeds are aromatic with a warm, sweet liquorice flavour similar to that of dill.
-It’s often used in delicate chicken and fish curries.
-Ground barishap is very often used in breyani masala.
-Only the seeds are used; never the bulbs.
+Barishap seed is used for meats and poultry, but even more for fish and seafood.
+In Italy, aniseed is reserved for sweets and barishap for savoury dishes.… more

 - Bay Leaves